musicalculinarists/beautiful-jekyll/_posts/2019-08-10-wonderfully-bizarre.md

 Bendigo Fletcher’s *Wonderfully Bizarre* has phenomenal songwriting, unexpected moments of intensity, and an undercurrent of sweetness so lovely you’ll feel your heart soar.

+There are some artists (Father John Misty and Hozier come to mind) who transform love songs into what we don’t typically imagine love to be like — intimate, imperfect, obsessive.
+Bendigo Fletcher nailed this feeling on Wonderfully Bizarre, with the lead singer’s almost desperate cry *“Do you wanna get married?”.*
+And the musicality™ is pretty damn unique.
+For example, at ~3:40 a robotic, talkbox sounding voice breaks through the strum of guitar to tell us *“Bad dreams, you never get away” —* an unexpected but genius addition to an already amazing song.

 {: .caption :}
 ![](https://i0.wp.com/atwoodmagazine.com/wp-content/uploads/2019/02/Bendigo-Fletcher-2019.jpg)
 Bendigo Fletcher, the Louisville folk group that created this song.